 - Emotional trauma and mental anguish

-After a semi-truck wreck, you’re also especially likely to be in need of disability insurance benefits.
+After a semi-truck wreck, you’re also especially likely to be in need of a disability insurance claim lawyer.
 We’ll work with you to ensure that you get all the benefits your policy entitles you to.

 If a semi-truck is overloaded and causes an accident, who’s responsible?

 In all likelihood, many different parties will be partially responsible for an overloaded truck.
-If the trucker was aware, he or she will likely bear some of the blame.
-The trucking company most likely will, as well, and so will the cargo-loading team if they worked for a separate company.
+If the trucker were aware, he or she would likely bear some of the blame.
+The trucking company most likely will, as well, and so will the cargo-loading team if they work for a separate company.